cryten01/RTREngine/README.md

 # RTREngine
-A perfomant real-time rendering engine in openGL
+A perfomant real-time rendering engine in openGL.